SkillExtract

 Initial situation

 Future working life will be increasingly characterized by project work, freelancing and knowledge intensity.
-This places high demands on dynamic corporate competence and knowledge management.
-According to Deloitte (2016), HR departments are therefore increasingly opening up to cross-company cloud offerings in the field of people analytics, and the market is set to grow exponentially worldwide by billions.
-Companies are increasingly turning to technologies that enable them to generate precise expert and project profiles from unstructured text data, e.g., from social networks, internal wikis, or project management systems, which record professional competencies, facilitate the staffing of projects and the identification of contacts, and reveal operational development potential.
-Up to now, however, skills have been recognized as atomic, technical skills, e.g., a programming language or development methodology.
-However, important contextual information is lost, e.g. in which industry someone has used a certain technology.
+This places high demands on dynamic operational skills and knowledge management.
+According to Deloitte (2016), HR departments are therefore increasingly opening up to cross-company cloud offerings in the area of people analytics and the market is facing exponential growth in the billions worldwide.
+Companies are increasingly turning to technologies that enable them to generate precise expert and project profiles from unstructured text data, e.g. from social networks, internal wikis or project management systems, which record specialist skills, make it easier to staff projects and find contact persons and uncover operational development potential.
+So far, however, skills have been recognized as atomic, technical skills, e.g. a programming language or development methodology.
+However, this means that important contextual information is lost, such as the industry in which someone has used a particular technology.

 Objective